 A good rule of thumb to keep in mind when visiting Spain in April: layers.
-Bring scarves, cardigans, light t-shirts and similar clothing items that can easily be layered.
+Bring scarves, cardigans, light T-shirts, and similar clothing items that can easily be layered.
 Temperatures can be quite chilly in the mornings and evenings but are generally pleasant during the day in most places, so it's good to have options.

 Keep in mind that Spaniards usually dress according to the season—not the weather.
 That means that even if it's sunny and warm, don't be surprised if you see locals wearing light jackets and long pants (it's not summer yet, after all).
 Keep this in mind if you don't want to stick out.

-What to Experience: April Events in Spain
+April Events in Spain

 - The Medio Maratón, a half marathon and 5K run, will take place in Madrid on April 7, 2019.

-- The Human Rights Film Festival will take place in San Sebastian from April 5–12, 2019.
+- The Human Rights Film Festival will take place in San Sebastian from April 23–30, 2020.

-- Festimad is a festival of musical diversity that will take place in Madrid from April 24 to May 11, 2019.
+- Festimad is a festival of musical diversity that will take place in Madrid from April 23 to May 9, 2020.

 - The Cata de Vino Montilla-Moriles is a huge tasting event featuring local wines.
-It will take place in Cordoba from April 25–28, 2019.
+It will take place in Cordoba from April 22–26, 2020.

-- April is generally considered the start of high season throughout much of Spain.
-As a result, accommodation prices can be higher than they were during the winter months, and hotels book quickly.
+- April is generally considered the start of the high season throughout much of Spain.
+As a result, accommodation prices can be higher than they were during the winter months, and hotels book up quickly.
 Try to reserve as far in advance as possible.

 - No matter where you go, remember to check the weather ahead of time and pack accordingly to avoid getting taken by surprise in the case of an unexpected rain shower or street procession.